dennisnordberg/julia-school/content/julia/dataframes.md

 This means that anything that goes in this column will be treated as text.

-The next column, `quantity`, has the type `Int64`.
+The next column, `id`, has the type `Int64`.
 Although this might look weird, it just means "integer" (a whole number, not a decimal).
 The `64` just refers to 64 bit, which means huge numbers can be stored here.
 "Huge numbers" is my technical term for the range of integers between `-2^63` and `2^63 - 1`.

-Finally, the last column, `description`, is another `String`-type column, the same as the `item` column.
+Finally, the last column, `kind`, is another `String`-type column, the same as the `item` column.

-And finally, we have the actual data.
+And finally, we have the actual data within the rows and columns of our dataframe.

 ## How to "find and replace" in a Julia dataframe

 As mentioned above, I've deliberately included some typos in the `inventory` dataframe, so we can practise "find and replace".

-In the `description` column, `mars` should be `Mars`, and `venus` should be `Venus`.
+In the `kind` column, `rover` should be `Rover`, and `spaceship` should be `Spaceship`.

 Let's clean that up.